mongodb/docs/source/administration/backups.rst

 mongodump <database-dumps>`" sections to implement the backup solution that is best suited to your deployment's needs.

-.. note:: Clustered environments, either with shards or replica sets,
+.. note:: :term:`Replica sets <replica set>` and :term:`shard clusters
-          require special considerations, see ":ref:`backup
+   <shard cluster>` require special considerations, see ":ref:`backup
    considerations for shard clusters and replica sets
-          <backups-with-sharding-and-replication>`" for more
+   <backups-with-sharding-and-replication>`" for more information.
-          information.

 A robust backup strategy along with at tested corresponding restore strategy is crucial for every production-grade deployment.
 Take the